Logo Futurismo

 Deep Sea News | Another famous meme about the saltiness of our oceans

-Now you might wonder why our seas are salty but the lakes are not.
+Now you might wonder why our seas are salty, but the lakes are not.
 Good question!
 The answer is as simple as stunning!
 It is just about our human perception.
-Lakes actually are salty, but have a different composition of salts.
+Lakes are actually salty, but they have a different composition of salts.
 They contain less sodium and chloride ions, which are responsible for the salty taste, but they still contain lots of other salts, which do not create a salty taste for us.

-Furthermore, lakes are usually much smaller and the water is in constant movement, getting removed by rivers and evaporation.
-Additionally, the missing portion of water gets replaced regularly by freshwater rain.
+Furthermore, lakes are usually much smaller, and the water is in constant movement, getting removed by rivers and evaporation.
+Additionally, the missing portion of water is regularly replenished by freshwater rain.

-However, there are some famous examples of salty lakes, like for example the Great Salt Lake in Utah (USA) and the Dead Sea in Egypt and Jordan.
+However, there are some famous examples of salty lakes, such as the Great Salt Lake in Utah (USA) and the Dead Sea in Jordan.

 Salinity cycle of our oceans